-Home to the Jewsih Ghetto, the Cannaregio district of Venice is one of the few areas of the city of Vencie where the locals still live.
-It boasts numerous fine restaurants, including the highest concentration of Ethnic restaurants in Venice, some spectacular views of the Venetian lagoon and distant mountains, as well as some very delightful and diverse churches of Venice
+Another part that is surely one of the best places to visit in Venice!
+Home to the Jewish Ghetto, the Cannaregio district of Venice is one of the few areas of the city where the locals still live.
+It boasts numerous fine restaurants, including the highest concentration of Ethnic restaurants in Venice, some spectacular views of the Venetian lagoon and distant mountains, as well as some very delightful and diverse churches of Venice.

 Guide of Castello, Venice